saleel/blog/content/blog/email-wallet/index.md

 #### Relayer Communication
 As there are multiple relayers and users could be "registered" with different relayers, there is a problem when a user send money to an email address which is registered under a different relayer.

-i.e when a user send money to an email address, an UnclaimedFund is created for them.
+i.e, when a user send money to an email address, an UnclaimedFund is created for them.
 But since the sender's relayer don't have an account for the recipient, they cannot claim the UnclaimedFund to recipient's account.

 To solve this, we have a **relayer communication protocol using PSI** (Private Set Intersection).
 Relayer's commit a PSI point for each account on-chain when creating an account.
 Relayers communicate using API to check if they have an account for a particular email address without revealing the email address (using PSI).